rynehx/Bravaudio/docs/production_readme.md

 [heroku]: http://www.herokuapp.com

-FresherNote is a full-stack web application inspired by Evernote.
+Bravaudio is a fullstack music hosting app inspired by soundcloud.
 It utilizes Ruby on Rails on the backend, a PostgreSQL database, and React.js with a Flux architectural framework on the frontend.

 ## Features & Implementation

- **NB**: don't copy and paste any of this.
-Many folks will implement similar features, and many employers will see the READMEs of a lot of a/A grads.
-You must write in a way that distinguishes your README from that of other students', but use this as a guide for what topics to cover.
+Features of Bravaudio includes .

 ### Single-Page App